Goodnight, Irene: Lead Belly's version

 John Lomax recorded a version of Huddie Ledbetter's song "Irene" in 1933, on a prison visit to Angola (Louisiana State Penitentiary).
 These recordings for the Library of Congress included three takes of "Irene".
 The first version recorded in 1933 had two verses and two choruses, the second version from 1934 had four verses and four refrains, while the third version from 1936 had six verses and six refrains, including an extended spoken part.

 As part of the Federal Art Project that began in 1935, the song was published in 1936, in Lomax's version, as "Goodnight, Irene", a joint Ledbetter-Lomax composition.
 It has a straightforward verse–chorus form, but is in waltz time.
-It is a three-chord song, characterised as a "folk ballad" with a three-phrase melody, with provenance in 19th-century popular music transmitted by oral tradition.
+It is a three-chord song, characterized as a "folk ballad" with a three-phrase melody, with provenance in 19th-century popular music transmitted by oral tradition.

 "Irene" has been styled by Neil V. Rosenberg a "folk recomposition" of the 1886 song "Irene Good Night" by Gussie L. Davis.
 Hank Williams connected the melody to the English ballad tradition, via a mountain song he knew as "Pere Ellen".
 Lead Belly's account was of performing "Irene" by 1908, in a way he learned from his uncles Ter(r)ell and Bob.
 By the 1930s, he had made the song his own, modifying the rhythm and rewriting most of the verses.
 John and Alan Lomax made a field recording of Bob Ledbetter's version of the song.

 Lead Belly continued performing the song during his prison terms.
-An extended version of the song that includes narratives connecting the verses appears in Negro Folk Songs as Sung by Lead Belly.
-In 1941, Woody Guthrie used the melody for his New Deal anthem Roll On, Columbia, Roll On.
+An extended version of the song that includes narratives connecting the verses appears in the 1936 songbook Negro Folk Songs as Sung by Lead Belly.
+In 1941, Woody Guthrie used the melody for his New Deal anthem "Roll On, Columbia, Roll On".

 "Irene" remained a staple of Lead Belly's performances throughout the 1930s and 1940s.
 In 2002, Lead Belly's Library of Congress recording received a Grammy Hall of Fame Award.

 Version by the Weavers

 In 1950, one year after Lead Belly's death, the American folk band the Weavers recorded a version of "Goodnight, Irene".
 It was a B-side track on the Decca label, produced by Milt Gabler.
-The arranger was Gordon Jenkins.
-It was a national hit, as was the A-side, a version of Tzena, Tzena, Tzena; sales were recorded as 2 million copies.
+The arranger was Gordon Jenkins. who conducted the Weavers and his Gordon Jenkins Orchestra for the recording.
+It was a national hit, as was the A-side, a version of "Tzena, Tzena, Tzena"; sales were recorded as 2 million copies.

 The single first reached the Billboard Best Sellers in Stores chart on June 30, 1950 and lasted 25 weeks on the chart, peaking at #1 for 13 weeks.
 Although generally faithful, the Weavers chose to omit some of Lead Belly's lyrics, leading Time magazine to label it a "dehydrated" and "prettied up" version of the original.
-The Weavers' lyrics are the ones now generally used. and Billboard ranked this version as the No. 1 song of 1950.
+The Weavers' lyrics are the ones now generally used, and Billboard ranked this version as the No. 1 song of 1950.
+This song closed the Weavers historic final concert on November 28, 1980.